wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 messages, it does not allow to impersonate the forwarder's by generating valid signatures, since key is as encryption-only subkey.

-A complete security analysis can be found in [FORWARDING], section 4 and appendix A.
+A complete security analysis can be found in {{FORWARDING}}, section 4 and appendix A.

 # IANA Considerations